About sfc /scannow command

 Step 2.
 The required system partition(s) is (are) selected by default.
 Choose the destination path to store the backup files.
 You can save the system image to the local disk, external hard drive or network location.

 Step 3.
-Tick “Schedule” in the bottom, and then set the frequency of the system backup to run.
+Click “Schedule” in the left bottom, and then set the frequency of the system backup to run.

 Step 4.
 Confirm the operation and click “Start Backup”.

 >> Options: you can enable email notification, choose the compression level for the backup image file and select intelligent sector backup or sector-by-sector backup.

 >> Scheme: it will automatically remove older backups to save disk space for you.
 This feature is available in AOMEI Backupper Professional and higher editions.